 Allows a function to accept any number of arguments.

-Note: this is different from a function parameter pack expansion, which is indicated by an ellipsis that is a part of a parameter declarator, rather than an ellipsis that appears as a parameter on its own.
-Both parameter pack expansion and the ellipsis parameter may appear in the declaration of a function template, as in the case of std::is_function.
+Note: this is different from a function parameter pack expansion, which is indicated by an ellipsis that is a part of a parameter declarator, rather than an ellipsis that appears after all parameter declarations.
+Both parameter pack expansion and the "variadic" ellipsis may appear in the declaration of a function template, as in the case of std::is_function.

 Default conversions